RapHei/Handbook_CSS_TM/README.md

 ## Code
 Due to legal reasons, the repository cannot include any data from ProQuest.
 The raw text data is available under [ProQuest](https://www.proquest.com/).

 Nevertheless, we provide the code necessary to reconstruct everything we have done, and, apply it to own use cases.
-The code contains X scripts:
+The code contains 2 scripts:

-*
+* `Handbook_Preprocessing.R`: applies 12 different preprocessing steps as discussed in the chapter and shows how to run the respective STMs
+* `Handbook_Analyze_K.R`: derives the figures presented in the chapter